tinhatstudios/roland/README.md

 ```

 ## Limitations
 Right now, there is no way to have any children under a Script.
-Roland also only manages scripts at the moment so any other object type must be edited within Roblox Studio.
+Also, Roland only manages scripts at the moment so any other object type must be edited within Roblox Studio.
 Those features are planned but aren't a priority at this time.

 ## Why?
 Roland was born out of wanting a tool that can be used to sync files outside of Roblox.
 There are similar tools that sync files to/from Roblox, however, they require total control over the directories they manage.
 In other words, if they see a file, or a file does not exist, inside a directory the tool manages, it will delete the equivalent object inside of Roblox.
 Because of this design choice, you have to be careful of what directories you sync and where you create your objects in Roblox because there is always a risk the tool will clobber those files/objects.
 Roland takes the opposite approach.
 Instead of managing entire directories, Roland manages individual files.
 If Roland sees a file/object it doesn't manage, it won't touch it.
 This also has the added benefit of allowing new users to gradually transition their Roblox games.